jhumel-code/cartographer/README.md

-# Cartographer
+# Artiscanctl

 A comprehensive software artifact scanning and analysis tool for Docker images and filesystems.
-Cartographer automatically detects packages, dependencies, and software components to provide detailed insights into your software supply chain.
+Artiscanctl automatically detects packages, dependencies, and software components to provide detailed insights into your software supply chain.

 ## Supported Artifact Types